TracyZhangyr/Minecraft-Geolocator/docs/proposal.md

 certain landmarks.
 That is, whether the agent could estimate a location where a landmark could be seen from both the original coordinates and the predicted coordinates.

+## Appointment with the Instructor
+4:45pm Pacific Time, Friday, October 23, 2020